Harop Loitering Munitions UCAV System, Israel

 Unlike the automated Harpy missile system, the UCAV can be controlled using a remote when it is in flight.
-The airborne system incorporates a high quality night and day electro-optical and infrared seeker and anti-radar homing system to perform 24/7 missions.
+The airborne system incorporates a high-quality, night and day, electro-optical and infrared seeker, and anti-radar homing system to perform missions 24/7.

-It also equips a forward looking infrared (FLIR) and colour charge coupled device (CCD) camera which offers a hemispherical coverage of 360° view.
+It also equips a forward-looking infrared (FLIR) and colour charge-coupled device (CCD) camera, which offers a hemispherical 360° coverage.
 The relay of video imagery will aid the operator in assessment of the battlefield through a satcom data link.

 The Harop navigates and loiters in the combat area after it is launched from a vehicle-mounted container.

 When the signals are exposed, it strikes the spot target immediately before its activation.
 The LM can operate in two guidance modes.

 The Harop anti-radar homing system allows it to attack the radio-emitting and moving targets.
 A non-emitting target such as shutdown radars and suspected ballistic missile sites are detected by the electro-optical sensor of the RF seeker.
 It allows the operator to attack these targets, which are not detected by the automated homing system.

 A second UCAV can be used to provide the battle damage assessment (BDA) of the target area to the operator.
 The attack can also be aborted by the operator to avoid collateral damage.
 The LM returns to the loitering mode when the attack mission is aborted.
 Driven by a propeller, Harop has an operational range of 1,000km.
 It can manoeuvre in the air for up to six hours.